MoizesFerreir/MoizesFerreir/README.md

 Limeira/SP🌎

 No dia á dia, pratico meus conhecimentos adquiridos em horas de estudo, construindo projetos e colaborando com a comudidade dev👨‍🚀.

+My name is Moses!
+I live in Limeira, I'm 24 years old and I study technology.
+I'm a Software Developer, studying Systems Analysis and Development(2/4)semester.
+Currently: Support Intern at Data System

+Limeira / SP 🌎

+On a daily basis, I practice my knowledge acquired in hours of study, building projects and collaborating with the community dev.

 <!--
 **MoizesFerreir/MoizesFerreir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.